camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 - [PostgreSQL](https://www.postgresql.org/) – supported versions: 10, 11, 12, 13 (newer versions _may_ work as well)
   - Postgres is used as persistent storage for all Cawemo data (e.g. BPMN workflows, comments etc.) as well as Camunda Account data.
   - Please set up two separate databases for Cawemo and Camunda Account.
-  - If you're either using a Postgres version older than 13 or manually marked the `citext` extension as not trusted Cawemo's database user needs to be granted the `superuser` privilege.
+  - If you're using a Postgres version older than 13 or manually marked the `citext` extension as not trusted, Cawemo's database user must be granted the `superuser` privilege.
     The privilege can be revoked again after the first start of Cawemo.
 - SMTP server
   - Both Cawemo and Camunda Account require an SMTP server to send e-mails to the users (e.g. when a new user is invited to join Cawemo).